-Pass a pointer to a double to receive the time, in seconds, it took from the start until the first byte is just about to be transferred.
+Pass a pointer to a double to receive the time, in seconds, it took from the start until the first byte is received by libcurl.
 This includes CURLINFO_PRETRANSFER_TIME and also the time the server needs to calculate the result.

 CURLINFO REDIRECT TIME